 From 1981 onwards ‘divorce’ was actioned in Family Courts, creating Family Proceedings Registers and Files.
 Most start in 1981 but some records held under those agencies date back to 1970.

 Any Family Court has access to a national index which can give a file number for the period after 1981.
 Our holdings are very incomplete but can go up to 1998 for some courts.
-The best way to search is by keyword being mindful that there are different naming conventions, so search domestic or family court and domestic or family proceedings on Archway.
+The best way to search is by keyword being mindful that there are different naming conventions, so search domestic or family court and domestic or family proceedings on Collections search.

 Access to Divorce Registers is open.
 Access to all Divorce Files is restricted for 100 years from file closure.
 For the restricted files, either of the couple involved can, on clear proof of identification, access a copy of the Decree Absolute and the Decree Nisi.
 Access to a whole restricted Divorce file requires the researcher (including either of the couple) to present a letter of permission from the appropriate court.
 There can be no publication of the names of individuals involved in divorces without permission from the relevant high court